redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge5d-Intro-To-ACS.md

     * kubectl get nodes

     The error message you receive occurs because the Kubernetes crendetials that ACS has generated have not been downloaded to your active user account.
+Delete your existing ".kube" directory (if it exists) and then query the Azure CLI for the credentials required to access your cluster.

+    * rm -rf $HOME/.kube
     * az acs kubernetes get-credentials -n myk8SCluster -g <YOUR_RG>
     ![az acs kubernetes get-credentials](./images/az-getcred.png)